Services

 How to Become a Volunteer Educational Surrogate Parent

-The program certifies volunteers, who successfully complete the training and training requirements, to act as educational surrogate parents.
-Once certified, volunteers are appointed to a child and that appointment is effective until the child reaches 18 years of age and may be extended in certain cases until the child graduates high school or up to the age of 22, whichever occurs first.
+Once certified, volunteers are appointed to a child and that appointment is effective until the child reaches 18 years of age or graduates high school, the child is no longer in legal custody of DCYF, or if the student ceases to be eligible for special education.
+An appointment may be extended in certain cases until the child graduates high school or up to the age of 22, whichever occurs first.

-To become a certified educational surrogate parent, you must be at least 21 years of age, complete an application that includes a background check and 3 references, successfully complete a training, and pass the educational surrogate parent test.
+To become an educational surrogate parent, you must be at least 21 years of age, complete an application that includes a background check and 3 references, successfully complete a training, and pass the educational surrogate parent test.

 Facilitation of Special Education Team Meetings